klaudio07/bikesharing/README.md

 3- 8 am in the morning and 5-7 pm are the peak hours.

-Saturday has a different trade.
+Saturday has a different trend.
 Busier hours are 11 am to 5 pm.

-4- Women and man show similar trends in trips by gender, however man have more trips.
+4- Women and man show similar trends, however man have more trips.
 Peak hours are as mentioned in point 3 above.

 5- Man subscribers are almost twice subscribers for women.